-- a bachelor's degree in Biomedical Science at UWA, or an equivalent qualification, as recognised by UWA.
+- a bachelor's degree in Biomedical Science at UWA, or an equivalent bachelor's qualification, or a bachelor's degree together with demonstrated adequate knowledge in health and/or medical sciences as recognised by UWA.
 Recognised bachelor’s degrees are those conferred by Australian universities or higher education institutions recognised by the Australian Qualifications Framework or the National Office of Overseas Skills Recognition (NOOSR).

 - the equivalent of a Faculty Grade Point Average (GPA) of at least 5.0 - refer to information below regarding the GPA calculation method

 Applicants who can meet the prerequisites may be offered an interview.
 After the interviews, candidates will be selected based on interview and CASPer score with final ranking for course offers being ranked by GPA and interview score (equally weighted).

 Please refer to further details under the headings below.

 Australian citizens (including dual citizenship holders), permanent residents and New Zealand citizens must apply for a domestic place.

 The Rural program is part of a Federal Government initiative to address rural and remote areas of workforce shortage in allied healthcare.
 To be eligible, an applicant’s principal home address must have been in an Australian Statistical Geographic Standard Remoteness Area (ASGS-RA) 2-5 (2016) for any five years consecutively or at least 10 years cumulatively.
 A search engine for towns in areas can be found on the DoctorConnect website - click on ASGS Remoteness Areas 2016.